clyde2020/ML_Portfolio/Histopathologic_Cancer_Detection/README.md

 -**View data:** Required to execute code.
 The path variable must be updated to a valid image location.

--**Process data:** Process data when using either of these models.
+-**Process data:** Process data to feed into model.

 -**Define and execute model:** We find and save the best model for validation accuracy.
-You have the option to choose an individual pretrained model or several.

--**Get predictions and create submission CSV file:** We find and save the best model for validation accuracy.
+-**Get predictions and create submission CSV file:** We get predictions from the test data, then we process the CSV file for submission into Kaggle.

--**Get AUC:** We find and save the best model for validation accuracy.
+-**Get AUC:** We find the area under the curve metric.